HypeCheck

 What the Science Says

-Ceylon cinnamon is the 'true' cinnamon species (Cinnamomum zeylanicum), distinct from the cheaper cassia cinnamon found in most grocery stores.
-Clinical trials show it can meaningfully reduce fasting blood sugar and HbA1c in people with type 2 diabetes, with effects seen over 3-4 months at doses of 250-500 mg of extract daily.
-It may also modestly lower LDL and total cholesterol, and a small crossover trial found a single 1 g dose reduced the blood sugar spike after a starchy meal by roughly 21% in the first hour.
+Ceylon cinnamon is the 'true' cinnamon species (Cinnamomum zeylanicum), distinct from the more common cassia cinnamon.
+Clinical trials show it meaningfully reduces fasting blood sugar and HbA1c in people with type 2 diabetes, and may modestly lower LDL cholesterol and blood pressure.
+A single 1 g dose has also been shown to blunt the blood sugar spike after a starchy meal, likely by slowing carbohydrate digestion.

 What It Doesn't Do